kmmuntasir/atrium-tabs/docs/ui_overhaul_plan.md

 *   **Utility Classes:** We will use utility classes for common styles like margins, padding, and flexbox alignment.

 By following this plan, we can create a modern, accessible, and intuitive UI for the Atrium Tabs popup that matches the provided reference image.

+## 5. Implementation Checklist

+- [ ] **Phase 1: Basic Structure and Styling**
+    - [ ] Set up the main scrollable container.
+    - [ ] Implement the top search bar with basic styling.
+    - [ ] Create the main group list using Radix UI's `Accordion`.
+    - [ ] Apply initial styles to the accordion to match the reference image (borders, colors).

+- [ ] **Phase 2: Group and Tab Controls**
+    - [ ] Implement the group-level controls (delete, edit) using Radix UI's `Toolbar`.
+    - [ ] Add icons for each control.
+    - [ ] Implement the tab-level controls (reorder, close) within each accordion panel.
+    - [ ] Style the controls to be unobtrusive and consistent.

+- [ ] **Phase 3: Core Functionality**
+    - [ ] Wire up the search bar to filter the group list.
+    - [ ] Implement the "Create New Group" button and its corresponding dialog.
+    - [ ] Connect the delete, edit, and reordering controls to the underlying storage functions.

+- [ ] **Phase 4: Footer and Final Touches**
+    - [ ] Implement the footer toolbar using Radix UI's `Toolbar`.
+    - [ ] Add the group manager, re-ordering, and settings controls.
+    - [ ] Conduct a final styling pass to ensure pixel-perfect consistency with the reference image.
+    - [ ] Perform accessibility testing to ensure all components are keyboard-navigable and screen-reader friendly.